YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 ## Guidelines for providing content {#ContentGuideline}

 There are guidelines that must be observed when providing content to users via skills (extensions).
-A Clova administrator conducts reviews guideline violations before [publishing the skill](/DevConsole/Guides/CEK/Deploy_Extension.md) to the skill store.
+A Clova administrator reviews for any guideline violations before [publishing the skill](/DevConsole/Guides/CEK/Deploy_Extension.md) to the skill store.
 If a skill is in violation of the guidelines or deemed acceptable, the publishing request may be rejected or an already published skill can be revoked.
 Therefore, you must make sure that your skill adheres to the following guidelines before [requesting a review](/DevConsole/Guides/CEK/Deploy_Extension.md#RequestExtensionSubmission).

 * [Completeness of skill](#SkillCompleteness)
 * [Security of skill](#SkillSecurity)